payini/What-s-New-in-.NET-7/README.md

 </Project>
 ```

-e available options for the TargetFramework Monicker are shown below:
+The available options for the TargetFramework Monicker are shown below:

 ```xml
 <Project Sdk="Microsoft.NET.Sdk">